is ex allowed to deny visitation

-Even in amicable splits where things seem good and the parents look like they can work together, the situation can go sideways in a hurry.
+Even in amicable splits where things seem good and it appears the parents can work together, the situation can quickly go sideways.
 A parenting plan is a court order that lays out custody, visitation, and more.
 Once it’s there in black and white, it’s legally enforceable.

-One of our founding partners, Rick Jones, regularly appears on the Danny Bonaduce and Sarah Morning Show, where he answers family law questions posed by listeners.
+One of our founding partners, Rick Jones, regularly appears on the KZOK Morning Show, where he answers family law questions posed by listeners.
 One recent caller is having custody trouble, an all too common issue.
-Rick breaks down why a parenting plan is so necessary and vital to protecting a father’s rights.
+Rick breaks down why a parenting plan is so necessary to protecting a father’s rights.

 Related Reading: Is There a Statute of Limitations on Child Support?